KatherineWinter/kw_website/public/articles/future_topics.md

 * Introducing one friend group to another friend group.
 * Small parties
+* Making friends at a party
+* Handling unexpected guests
 * Party themes
 * Getting ideas for your party
 * Syncing music across rooms